Summersalt's new collab with Rifle Paper Co. features size-inclusive swimwear in full bloom | CNN Underscored

 Garden Party Ruffle Backflip One-Piece ($125; summersalt.com and riflepaperco.com)

-The vibrant florals of the Garden Party pattern look like they were made just for the Ruffle Backflip One-piece.
+The vibrant florals of the Garden Party pattern look like they were made just for the Ruffle Backflip One-Piece.

 Garden Party Boys ($45; summersalt.com and riflepaperco.com) and Girls ($50; summersalt.com and riflepaperco.com)